-Section 7 - Uniforms
+Section 8 - Uniforms

-- A. Upon hire, the District shall provide six (6) shirts, three (3) pairs of pants, one (1) jacket of District determined design and insignia, one (1) ballistic vest, and one (1) set of duty gear.
-The District shall replace these items as needed, by request of the employee, with the approval of the supervisor. - 1.
-Unit members and the Director of Safety and Risk Management shall agree upon the standards for the wearing of the uniform, including options for summer uniforms. - 2.
-It is understood that the uniform shall be worn as prescribed on a daily basis. - B. If an employee determines that protective clothing/equipment is needed, the employee shall submit a request to the Security Supervisor for approval. - 1.
-Upon hire, an employee shall be authorized to spend \$125 for initial purchases of protective gear during their first year. - 2.
-An employee may be authorized up to \$100 per year for approved replacement items upon request. - C. Employees shall receive a stipend each year for maintenance of uniform clothing.
-This stipend is in the stipend section of this agreement.
+- A. The District shall provide up to five (5) new shirts and one (1) school provided shirt, three (3) new pairs of pants, and one (1) new coat for new employees to wear during their worktime.
+The District shall replace these items as needed with new apparel, by request of the employee and agreed upon by the supervisor. - B. It is understood that the uniforms will be worn as prescribed on a daily basis.
+Employees may choose to wear school provided shirts on days when staff and students are wearing school colors. - C. If an employee determines that protective clothing/equipment is needed, the employee shall submit a request to the Campus Safety Supervisor for approval. - 1.
+An employee may be authorized up to \$100 per year for approved replacement items upon request.

-Section 8 - District-Provided Vehicle
+Section 9 - District Provided Vehicle